Rethinking Anxiety: A New Way to Meet an Old Response

 If anxiety is hardwired, uncomfortable, and often unavoidable, maybe the goal isn’t to eliminate the experience, but to relate to it differently.
 Let’s look briefly at how several philosophies have approached this idea, each offering timeless wisdom for navigating life’s challenges.

 Stoicism, emerging centuries later in ancient Greece, offers a parallel insight.
-Rather than trying to control or avoid discomfort, Stoics leaned into it, deliberately exposing themselves to unwanted thoughts in hopes of desensitizing themselves to life’s challenges.
+Rather than attempting to avoid discomfort, Stoics leaned into it.
+They deliberately exposed themselves to unwanted thoughts to desensitize themselves to uncomfortable emotional experiences.
 They believed that by facing the unpleasant head-on, they could become masters of finding comfort no matter what circumstances arose.
 This practice of embracing discomfort rather than resisting it also aligns with the idea of accepting and moving forward despite the presence of anxiety.

 Taoism takes this further through the concept of ‘wu wei’, or effortless action.
 The Taoist text, Tao Te Ching teaches, “Do nothing, and nothing is left undone.”
 In it, this idea is likened to water flowing around obstacles without resistance, signifying that we find strength by moving with life’s currents rather than fighting them.
 When we stop trying to force anxiety away and instead allow it to pass naturally, we discover a quieter, steadier way to live and then are free to engage with the world around us, however we’d like to.